 Welcome to the Westchester County 4-H Incubation and Embryology Project.
-In previous years, we hatched chicks in classrooms all over our county, in the Bronx, Brooklyn and Manhattan, too.
-If you would like to be put on the mailing list, call our office at 914-285-4620.
+In previous years, we hatched chicks in classrooms all over our county, and in the Bronx, Brooklyn and Manhattan, too.

-Our 4-H Coordinator who provided the I&E program has recently retired, and we are experiencing a temporary staff shortage.
-As a result, we regret to say that we will not be able to do the I&E program this year, but do plan to resume the I&E program next year.
+While we understand how beneficial this program is in providing students a hands-on experience with incubation and embryology, the COVID-19 pandemic complicates the in-classroom process.
+We fear that the sanitizing and cleaning agents used in classrooms this year may be harmful to the growing animals; and rolling school closures make for an unpredictable planning process.
+As a result, we regret to say that we will not be able to do the I&E program for the 2020-2021 school year but do hope to resume the I&E program next year.
 We thank you for your past participation and we look forward to working with you in the future to implement this excellent program enjoyed by so many youngsters.

-Cornell University Cooperative Extension will be offering the opportunity to hatch chicken or duck eggs in the classroom as one of our 4-H STEM projects.
+Cornell University Cooperative Extension offered the opportunity to hatch chicken or duck eggs in the classroom as one of our 4-H STEM projects.
 The 4-H Incubation and Embryology Project is an observational science project that offers classroom teachers the opportunity to satisfy STEM goals, encourage observations, develop critical thinking, and use Language Arts skills to create newsletters.
 “Learning to learn” is basic to this project.

 This program is designed to provide youth with life cycle knowledge about the chicken's egg, its sequence of embryonic development and the incredible nature of birds.